Juve great Buffon afraid of retirement

-Gianluigi Buffon admitted he fears retirement as the veteran Juventus captain looks set to make an announcement about his future.

-Juve and Italy great Buffon is expected to reveal his future plans on Thursday amid speculation the 40-year-old goalkeeper and 176-cap international will retire.
+Juve and Italy great Buffon is expected to reveal his future plans this week amid speculation the 40 year-old goalkeeper and 176-cap international will retire.

 Buffon previously said he would walk away from football at the end of the season, unless Juve won the Champions League and he had a FIFA Club World Cup campaign to look forward to.

-Juve were dramatically knocked out of the Champions League by holders Real Madrid in the quarter-finals, though Buffon celebrated Serie A and Coppa Italia glory last week – his seventh successive Scudetto and fourth consecutive Italian cup triumph.
+Juve was dramatically knocked out of the Champions League by Real Madrid in the quarter-finals, though Buffon celebrated Serie A and Coppa Italia glory last week – his seventh successive Scudetto and fourth consecutive Italian cup triumph.

 Discussing the prospect of life after football, Buffon told Barcelona defender Gerard Pique in an interview with The Players' Tribune: "I think that at my age you have to evaluate the situation a month, a week, at a time.